minamaged113/fish-tracking/docs/origins/source/SONARs.rst

 .. ## TODO : Diagram for single and multi beamed systems

+There are two types of SONARs according to the frequency that they emit. the first are Single Frequency SONARs, second, Changing Frequency SONARs.
+Usually, Single Frequency SONARs, are used for simplest cases, but usually Changing Frequency SONARs are used for multitude of purposes.

+The distance between the an object and the SONAR can be measured by knowing the speed of sound in the medium at hand, calculating the transmission time difference between emitting a pulse and receiving it, then calculating the distance becomes a simple velocity equation:

 ..  ## TODO : read the following article :
     https://en.wikipedia.org/wiki/Sonar .